-It is against University policy for any person acting on behalf of the University to accept or pay a kickback.
+Vanderbilt University is committed to complying with state and federal antitrust, anti-kickback, bribery, and fraud laws and regulations.
+Vanderbilt employees are expected to avoid activities that would give the appearance of preferential treatment toward any vendor.
+Vanderbilt policies and business practices prohibit setting charges in collusion with competitors, giving or receiving kickbacks, entering into certain exclusive arrangements with vendors, and sharing confidential information with competitors.
+Except where specifically authorized, faculty, staff, and students are prohibited from making commitments or negotiating on behalf of the University or acting as its agent in procurement or contract matters.
 When someone who can influence purchasing decisions made at the University takes money or anything of value from a vendor, it can be considered a kickback, which is illegal.
 No gifts or accommodations of any nature, including unrestricted grants, may be accepted by the University or individual members of the University community when to do so would place them in a prejudicial or compromising position, interfere in any way with the impartial discharge of their duties to the University, or reflect adversely on their integrity or that of the University.